chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 }
 ```

-For example, `Code_Block_1` and `Code_Block_2` are equivalent, that is the statements will only be executed if both conditions are evaluates to `true`.
+For example, `Code_Block_1` and `Code_Block_2` are equivalent, that is the statements inside will only be executed if both conditions evaluate to `true`.
 And due to the reason we put `condition_1` before `condition_2` and connect them with `&&` in `Code_Block_2`, if `condition_1` evaluates to `false`, then `condition_2` won't be evaluated.
-This makes a difference if `condition_2` has side effects, such as modifying the values of some variables.
+This matters if `condition_2` has side effects, such as modifying the values of some variables: those side effects will never occur unless `condition_1` was true.

 ### Applying Mathematical Logic

-A little knowledge of mathematical logic can sometimes help you simplify boolean expressions and make the code more readable.
+A bit of knowledge about mathematical logic can help you simplify boolean expressions and make the code more readable.

 #### De Morgan’s Laws